Contextual Joint Factor Acoustic Embeddings: Experimental Framework

-Work on VAE in \cite{hsu2017learning} to learn acoustic embeddings conducted experiments using the TIMIT data set.
-In particular the tasks of phone classification and speaker recognition where chosen.
-As work here is an extension of such work we we follow the experimentation, however with significant extensions (see Section \ref{evaluation}).
-With guidance from the authors of the original work\cite{hsu2017learning} our own implementation of VAE was created and compared with the published performance - yielding near identical results.
-This implementation then was also used as the basis for CJFS and CJFA, as introduced in \S\ \ref{Context Prediction Method}.
+The work on VAE in \cite{hsu2017learning} conducted experiments using the TIMIT data set to learn acoustic embeddings.
+In particular the tasks of phone classification and speaker recognition were chosen.
+As work here is an extension of such work, the work in \cite{hsu2017learning} is used as the baseline, the experimentation is followed however with significant extensions (see Section \ref{evaluation}).

-For the assessment of embedded vector quality our work also follows the same task types, namely phone classification and speaker recognition (details in \S\ref{evaluation}), with identical task implementations as in the reference paper.
-It is important to note that phone classification differs from the widely reported phone recognition experiments on TIMIT.
-Classification uses phone boundaries which are assumed to be known.
-However, no contextual information is available, which is typically used in the recognition setups, by means of triphone models, or bigram language models.
-Therefore the task is often more difficult than recognition.
+With guidance from the authors of the original work \cite{hsu2017learning}, our own implementation of VAE was created and compared with the published performance - yielding near identical results.
 The baseline performance for VAE based phone classification experiments in \cite{hsu2017learning} report an accuracy of 72.2\%.
 The re-implementation forming the basis for our work gave an accuracy of 72.0\%, a result that was considered to provide a credible basis for further work.

-For the purpose of speaker recognition it is important to take into account the overlap between training and testing.
-Thus three different task configurations are considered, different to the setting in \cite{hsu2017learning}.
-Their baseline will be further referred as VAE baseline.
+This implementation then was also used as the basis for CJFS and CJFA, as introduced in \S\ \ref{Context Prediction Method}.